ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 0.0.5
+### Release 0.1.0

+ - Documented classes.

- - Added tests for WorkQueue.
+ - Added a rescuer attribute to the Env for global error handling.

- - Added busy method to Actor.
+ - Added Collector and Job classes.

 # Plans and Notes

-- document classes and methods
+- add name or label to Actors so they can be discovered by name or symbol

 - pick a problem to test against
  - drop file path into dir_wq